sul-dlss/pre-assembly/README.md

     3.  `tail -999f log/production.log  # Detailed logging info for the pre-assembly project itself.`
     4.  `tail -999f nohup.out           # Errors, etc from unix output (or "another_nohup_filename.out" in the example above)`

-    Be sure to keep your progress log file somewhere useful and be aware if you restart pre-assembly without using the `--resume` switch, it will be overwritten.
     You will need the progress log for cleanup and restarting.

-9. Running in batch mode, automatically splitting a large run in groups of smaller jobs, using limits and resume:
+9. Running in batch mode, automatically splitting a large run in groups of smaller jobs, using limits:

       bin/batch_run YAML_CONFIG [LIMIT]

-This will run pre-assembly multiple times sequentially, using resume and limits, allowing the process to end and restart each time.
+This will run pre-assembly multiple times sequentially, using limits, allowing the process to end and restart each time.
 This is useful to prevent memory errors on the server when running large jobs.
 It will automatically compute the number of items remaining to be run, split the job